harmony-one/h/progress/alaina-furstenberg.md

 ---

+2024-03-20 Thu: Sync with Amanda on /wealth, delegating tasks to complete the spreadsheet + we discussed our bridge testing.
+[Tweet](https://x.com/harmonyprotocol/status/1902938638410973318) about Coinbase Liquidity Pools.
+Animated the second iteration of the 0x marketing graphic.
+Scheduled a call with Colossus Digital to discuss co-marketing initiatives.

 2024-03-19 Wed: [Promotion of FlappyH1](https://x.com/harmonyprotocol/status/1902433324095918439) and Cryptoland DAO weekly airdrop.
 Generated graphic using Whisk and promoted on X. Animated a graphic for Prioritizing 0x, synced with Theo on the first iteration of the [graphic](https://www.notion.so/harmonyone/Prioritizing-0x-Addresses-in-the-Harmony-Ecosystem-8fad1b2a6c054619aff41b9d8f771081?pvs=4#1bca38fc04878038b1cefd02ac023974).

 2024-03-18 Tue: Design of thumbnail for Q2 roadmap + uploaded to [Youtube](https://youtu.be/k6kLgW0F6fo) and shared on [X](https://x.com/harmonyprotocol/status/1902119437928390876).
 Continuation of filling out /w, reading the docs for Unipilot and Popsicle Finance.